goehlemichael/ASME_B16.34-2004/README.md

     184.2 mm, 7.25 in

-## This program is useful for inspectors checking conformity during procurement inspections.
-It enables inspectors to quickly check valve nameplates and markings for correct information.
-This program is usefull when there are large amounts of valves needing to be inspected for a valve management program.
+## This program is useful for inspectors checking valve conformity during procurement/incoming/receiving inspections.
+It enables inspectors to quickly check valves nameplates and markings are correct.
+This program is usefull when there are large variety of valves being inspected for valve management.